 You start with a virtual thing that you want to monitor, pick the properties to be observed, and associate them both by creating a Rule Context.
 Then you define the threshold values to be checked for each property and what shall happen if that particular value is observed in the stream of incoming real time data or over a certain period of time with a Rule.

 In the particular case shown here we are creating a streaming rule on the Thing Type “SMBRobot”, we check if the luminosity property is lower than 50 lux and if the condition is met then we fire an IoT Event with the name “LowLumEvent”.
 Once this event fired we can define an action that will react on that event, check next section for more details on Actions.

 Once an event is fired by a Rule we can define the Actions that will be executed.
 In the SAP Leonardo IoT we have 2 tiles associated to Actions: Actions and Notifications & Email Templates.
-We will concentrate in the Actions, the Notifications & Email Templates will help you prepare Actions templates.
+We will concentrate in the Actions, the Notifications & Email Setup will help you prepare Actions templates.

 Once you select the Actions tile you can define your action based on your Rules.

 In the example here below, we have for example created an Action that will create an alert in SAP Business One with a POST request to the Service Layer.
 You can do the required call to your applications, backend ERP,… by defining an Actions.

 Query Models are structured like OLAP views and provide extensible metadata, such as labels, units of measures, and hierarchical relations.
 Both the content and the metadata are provided through standard interfaces so that you can analyze and visualize data with the analytics tools of your choice, for example, SAP Analytics Cloud.

 To create a Query Model you can use the Query Modeler tile of the SAP Leonardo services: